Open Bible Data Home About News OET Key

 you run from one idol to another.

-and I will punish you for your sins.”
+Now I will take action because of your iniquity and will punish you for your sins.”

-11Then Yahweh said to me, “Do not pray for these people anymore.
-12When they fast, I will not pay any attention.
-When they bring to me their offerings of animals to be completely burned on the altar and their offerings of flour, I will not accept them.
-Instead, I will get rid of them by wars, by famines, and by diseases.”
+11Then Yahweh told me, “Do not pray that I will do good things for this people.
+12When they abstain from food I will not pay any attention to their cry.
+When they offer to me their offerings of animals to be completely burned on the altar and their offerings of flour, I will not accept them.
+Instead, I will get rid of them by wars, by famines, and by plagues.”

 14Yahweh replied to me, “Those prophets say that they are speaking what I tell them to say, but they are telling lies.
-I did not send them, so what they are saying is false.
+I did not send them or instruct them to say the things that they are prophesying and I did not speak to them.
 They say that they have received visions from me, and that they are telling things that I have revealed to them, but that is not true.
 They are saying foolish things that they have only thought of themselves.
-15So this is what I say about those prophets who are predicting what will happen, saying that I told them those things: They are saying that we Israelites will not die from wars or famines, but I did not send those prophets.
-And they themselves will die from wars or from famines.
-16And the people to whom they are predicting these things, they and their wives and their sons and their daughters, will also die from wars or from famines.
-Their corpses will be thrown into the streets of Jerusalem, and there will not be anyone to bury them.
+15Therefore Yahweh says this about those prophets who are predicting what will happen, saying that he told them those things when, in fact, he did not.
+They are saying, ‘We Israelites will not die from wars and famines in our land.’
+But those prophets themselves will die from wars or from famines.
+16And the people to whom they are predicting these things, the corpses of those people will be thrown into the streets of Jerusalem because they will have died from famines and wars and there will not be anyone to bury them, they themselves or their wives or their sons or their daughters.
 I will punish them like they deserve to be punished.

 17So, Jeremiah, tell this to them about yourself: